 4. Disaster Management and Data Recovery

-For the enterprises that have their IT infrastructure on-premise, a disaster or a critical server failure may leave them in a mess that may adversely affect their day-to-day business operations.
+For the enterprises that have their IT infrastructure on-premises, a disaster or a critical server failure may leave them in a mess that may adversely affect their day-to-day business operations.
 They risk losing data that is vital to their business processes and overall growth.
 Now keeping data recovery processes and tools operational all year round is another overhead that your business will end up taking.

 Even in the event of a host failure, you have stand-by cloud servers to fall back upon, and because everything is up there on a virtual platform, hardware failure risks are almost eliminated.
 This is one of the biggest reasons in the list of why to use managed services on the cloud.